 How I know Laura

-I’ve known Laura since mid 2019, and I’m not sure how we came into contact.
+I’m Martin Jones, a Web development and SEO consultant in Manchester.
+I’ve known Laura since mid-2019.
 Perhaps Laura can remind me.
 But since then we’ve been collaborating on a web project for a law association, which will support Laura’s events work.
 What else do you need to know?
 Laura has the most fantastic French accent.

 …is for Attention to details.